hannal7626/sep11-freedom-project/entries/entry05.md

 Perview to what has been completed.
 I have set up imports for authenication and variables that I need to get the user's sign up information and store that in the aunthenication not firestore yet.
 That would be one of the last step because having it saved at aunthenication files could work fine.
 Now I am working on `getRedirectResult()` and `GoogleAuthProvider` to access it's token and created a sign out button.

 [Google Access Token](https://firebase.google.com/docs/auth/web/google-signin): <br>
+I want to connect my app to the goole token so I would use GoogleProvider.
 ``` js
  auth.signInWithPopup(auth, googleProvider)
         .then((result) => {